Pago Pago, American Samoa: First and Second World Wars

-English author W. Somerset Maugham and his secretary Gerald Haxton visited Pago Pago from December 16, 1916, to January 30, 1917 on their way from Hawaii to Tahiti.
-Also on board the ship was a passenger named Miss Sadie Thompson, who had been evicted from Hawaii for prostitution.
-She was later the main character in the popular short story, Rain (1921), a story of a prostitute arriving in Pago Pago.
-Delayed because of a quarantine inspection, they checked into what is now known as Sadie Thompson Inn.
-Maugham also met an American sailor here, who later appeared as the title character in another short story, Red (1921).
-The Sadie Thompson Inn was added to the U.S. National Register of Historic Places in 2003.

-When the U.S. joined World War I in May 1917, two German ships anchoring in Pago Pago were seized.
+In May 1917, when the U.S. joined World War I, two German ships anchoring in Pago Pago were seized.
 The 10,000-ton Elsass was towed to Honolulu and turned over to the U.S. Navy, while its smaller gunboat, Solf, was refitted in Pago Pago and given the name USS Samoa.
 Wireless messaging between Pago Pago and Hawaii was routed through Fiji.
 As the British censored all messages through Fiji, the Navy quickly upgraded the facilities to go directly between Pago Pago and Honolulu.

+In 1937, film director John Ford visited Pago Pago for the filming of The Hurricane (1937), a movie based on the novel by the same name.
+With the cooperation of the U.S. Navy, filming took place from May 3 until mid-September.
+Local residents were recruited as extras, but because the population was under U.S. Navy administration, their wages were converted into goods such as chewing gum and canned salmon rather than paid in cash.
+The film’s release later that year brought international attention to Pago Pago, including a promotional photo spread in Life magazine.
+The film became a box office blockbuster, grossing $4.4 million domestically, and it went on to win the Academy Award for Best Sound Recording in 1938.

+On January 10, 1938, the flying boat Samoan Clipper exploded just after leaving Pago Pago Harbor.
+Pilot Edwin Musick and his crew of six died in the accident.

 Pago Pago was a vital naval base for the U.S. during World War II.
 Limited improvements at the naval station took place in the summer of 1940, which included a Marine Corps airfield at Tafuna.
 The new airfield was partly operational by April 1942, and fully operational by June.
 On March 15, 1941, the Marine Corps' 7th Defense Battalion arrived in Pago Pago and was the first Fleet Marine Force unit to serve in the South Pacific Ocean.
 It was also the first such unit to be deployed in defense of an American island.
 Guns were emplaced at Blunts and Breakers Points, covering Pago Pago Harbor.
 It trained the only Marine reserve unit to serve on active duty during World War II, namely the 1st Samoan Battalion, U.S. Marine Corps Reserve.
 The battalion mobilized after the attack on Pearl Harbor and remained active until January 1944.